A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Introduction

 Many potential approaches exist for link prediction in networks, a large group of them can be classified under covariates or feature models, where covariates of a pair of nodes are used to determine the likelihood of their interaction.
 The latent space model, introduced by \cite{hoff2002latent}, came to augment the former approach by representing each node (\(i\)) as a point \(s_{i}\) in a latent low dimensional space.
 The likelihood of the edge \((i,j)\) is driven by the individual covariates of each node, and a form of distance \(d(s_i,s_j)\) of the corresponding pairs in the latent space.
 Such an approach proved valuable in link prediction for social networks for many reasons, including i) the abundance of covariate data in social networks, and ii) most applications favour predictive power over interpretability.

-Approaches for link prediction in ecological networks rely on trait data as covariates \parencite{dallas2017predicting,Olival2017}.
-For large-scale ecological datasets, traits determining species interactions are often unknown or are available only for a limited subset of species \parencite{MoralesCastilla2015}.
-While trait information is limited, evolutionary relationships among species may be used as a proxy.
+A number of recent approaches for link prediction in ecological networks rely on trait data and node-specific features, such as body size or similarity of trophic interactions \parencite{Williams2000,Petchey2008,Gravel2013,Bartomeus2013,Stock2017,dallas2017predicting,Bastazini2017,Olival2017}.
+While these approaches work well for small scale datasets, they scale poorly to large-scale ecological datasets in which traits determining species interactions are often unknown or are available only for a limited subset of species \parencite{MoralesCastilla2015}.
+When trait information is limited, evolutionary relationships among species may be used as a proxy to study species interactions \parencite{Webb2002}.
 Phylogenetic trees are a representation of the evolutionary relationships among species, which provide means to quantify ecological similarity \parencite{Wiens2010} and co-evolutionary history \parencite{Davies2008}.
 Just as many species traits co-vary with phylogeny, species interactions are also phylogenetically structured \parencite{Gomez2010}.
 Incorporating phylogeny into ecological link prediction has the added benefit that it is universally applicable across all systems, and offers added biological interpretability over current latent variable models.

+Different approaches have been proposed to incorporate phylogeny-based similarity in link prediction \citep{Ovaskainen2016,Ovaskainen2017,Chiu2011,Bastazini2017,Pearse2013}.
+Despite the emerging interest in this topic, currently proposed models treat the phylogeny as fixed or linearly scaled, and do not offer approaches to capture the underlying evolutionary processes that determine species differences.

+Evolutionary biologists have developed methods of transforming phylogenies to represent alternative modes of evolution \parencite{pagel1999inferring, harmon2010early}.
+Rescaling the tree using these approaches alters the dependence structure among hosts, yielding improved predictions that can also be interpreted in the context of a model of trait evolution.
+This allows for added flexibility in the incorporation of phylogenetic information, as the dissimilarity of potential traits underlying ecological interactions may evolve under different processes than that expected by the inferred phylogeny.

+In this work, we show that single-parameter (non-linear) tree scaling based on evolutionary models improves predictive performance and allows for predictions that would otherwise be overlooked by contemporary link prediction models.
+Shifting away from linearity results in theoretical and computational issues.
+Theoretically, the conditional nature of phylogenies forces interaction probabilities to be specified conditionally on other interactions, hence, the joint distribution (if it exists) might be inaccessible.
+As a consequence, efficient and scalable sampling methods are required, as proposed in this work.
+To our knowledge, this work is the first to attempt incorporating phylogenetic evolutionary scaling in link prediction, by incorporating non-linear phylogenetic scaling.